Foyezrabbi/foyezrabbi/README.md

 - 🔭 I’m currently working on ... python and js
 - 👯 I’m looking to collaborate on ...
 Web application development using python
 - 🤔 I’m looking for help with ... advance python
-- 💬 Ask me about ...
-Next.js, Nest.js and Asp.net core
+- 💬 Ask me about ... python
 - 😄 Pronouns: ...
 He/Him
 - 🕵 I love working with a technically strong team where I can collaborate to solve complex problems
 - 💬 Please feel free to contact me if you need any further information: <a href="mailto:infiniterabbiex@gmail.com>infiniterabbiex@gmail.com</a>
-- 📌 Visit my portfolio website: [https://mohiandipta.github.io][website]
+- 📌 Visit my portfolio website: [https://fozlerabbi.github.io][website]

 ---
 [![Code With Rabbi](https://media.discordapp.net/attachments/975282831024615425/1020288403373297664/ezgif-2-edb7f48ccc.gif)](https://www.youtube.com/watch?v=hLnwt8hbMFk "Everything Is AWESOME")